OdinStraboJensen/OdinStraboJensen.github.io/about.md

 - Unity programming
 - Network programming
 - Tools programming
+- Mobile programming
 - Game engine architecture and optimization
 - Building cross-platform tools and C++ libraries
+- DevOps and cloud setup/architecture
 - Systems design
 - C++, C# and other languages

-When I’m not coding, I play classic PC games, work on my latest game and/or my engine, workout, and occasionally write about technical topics.
+When I’m not coding, I play classic PC games, work on my latest game and/or my engine, workout, and ofcourse spend time with my family ♥️

 ---